dfm/cv/README.md

 <div class="list">

-Topic Editor — Journal of Open Source Software
+Associate Editor-in-Chief — Journal of Open Source Software

 Active Referee — AAS Journals, MNRAS, PASP, A&A, Journal of Statistical Software, Journal on Uncertainty Quantification, Journal of Open Source